nklabs/matlib/README.md

 A_bits[107].

 Big-endian is better for using concatenation for construction within Verilog.
-But little-endian is better if matrices are going to be written to a memory which is accessible by an external CPU.
+But little-endian is better if matrices are going to be written unmodified to a memory which is accessible by an external CPU.

-From software on a CPU, you probably want to index matrices in the normal C zero-base row-major order, like this:
+From software on a CPU, you probably want to index matrices in the normal C zero-based row-major order, like this:

 ~~~
      int A[ROWS*COLS];